-On Monday, I had a number of photographs taken for my websites and some other forthcoming projects, by a local professional photographer.
-I have added photographs to each of my four sites.
+On Monday, I had some photographs taken for my websites and some other forthcoming projects, by a local professional photographer.
+I have added pictures to each of my four sites.

-For many people with spastic forms of cerebral palsy it can be difficult to get good quality photographs taken, because of our tendency to flinch and to blink in response to camera flash and to camera noise.
+For many people with spastic forms of cerebral palsy, it can be challenging to get good quality photographs taken, because of our tendency to flinch and to blink in response to camera flash and to camera noise.
 The solution, it seems, is persistence and a little ingenuity.
 I am grateful to Matt (Matthew Seed Photography, Manchester) for having plenty of both.

 Matt’s first idea was to use constant background lighting, which was bright enough to make the flash less noticeable.
 Read More

 At last, I think I have made sense of the multitude of measurements, which I have been given during recent eye tests.

 It looks as though the smallest print size that I can actually read (outside test conditions) is 4 point.
 For those of you who prefer traditional measurements, this means a print size of 4/72 of one inch.

 Of course, I will keep you informed of any further progress, but for me, the most critical question to answer is what has led to this remarkable improvement, which has developed since November 2006?

 I am still trying to find a definitive medical opinion, and I will be fascinated if one ever emerges.
 Read More